20 Nov Professional Development – Whose responsibility is it?

 Who is in the best position to decide what skills you have to learn, aligned to your long-term goals?

-So here are a few things that you, as an ambitious and high potential corporate leader can do, to fast track your growth in the corporate world:
+So here are few things that you, as an ambitious and high potential corporate leader can do to fast track your growth in the corporate world:

 a.
 It helps you identify your strengths so that you can hone them further.